LiveLongFlame/Personal-Website/README.md

  This website is constantly being updated so any chnages or any errors will be constanlty updated.

  Thank you for takeing the time to enjoy my website and my projects I hope you very much enjoy 😊😊

-🚨🚨Important🚨🚨
+##View
+To view the website just vist: https://valentino.melbourne/ 🚨🚨Important🚨🚨
 In order to the run the program you can use node js.
 Install node and run node app.js inside the terminal for the program to run on your localhost